curry-scott/Tic-Tac-Toe/pseudo.md

-View
+-View
-connects to board
+-connects to board
--const board= document.getElementById("board")
+const board= document.getElementById("board")

 //Would i want to declare variables or would i want to do that in seperate in view, model and controller?
 Would that be this?
-If not: let gameState = gameState let currentPlayer = currentPlayer let boardState = boardState let resetButton = resetButton let winCombination = winCombination??
+If not: let gameState = gameState let currentPlayer = currentPlayer let boardState = boardState let resetButton = resetButton let winCombination = winCombination??  do i need this here bc it will be an array in model.

+-load empty board- how do you get it.. function what does function initView or better init_view() {        //do i need to specify if im in view model or controller.. board.innerHTML = '';  //can i do a createElement for this and not have that div in html?
+Does createElement get rid of those in html?
+If so proceed.

+}
-load empty board- how do you get it.. function what does create row of 3 create column of 3 row and columns creat tiles
+create row of 3
+create column of 3
+row and columns creat tiles